OctopusDeploy/blog/blog/2022-01/jenkins-docker-install-guide/index.md

 ---
-title: Docker Jenkins installation
+title: How to install Jenkins on Docker
-description: As part of our series about CI platforms, learn how to install Jenkins via a Docker image.
+description: As part of our series about Continuous Integration and build servers, learn how to install Jenkins via a Docker image.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2022-01-18-1400